Drip, drip, drip…

 Later that evening, Max tells me that it’s going to rain.
 He has a million-dollar weather predicting titanium wrist which hurts when there’s rain coming.
 This is my chance.
 I usually sleep outside on the poop deck, but I make my bed below, hoping for rain.

 Sound asleep in my bunk, I’m awakened.
 Drip, drip, drip.
 Confused at first, “Where am I?
 What’s going on?”
 I turn on the light and then I hear it.
 Rain pattering on the roof.
 It was coming in through an open window and dripping on me.
 Perfect!
 Rain!
 I close all the windows and change from my PJs into my swim suit.
 This is my chance.
 With a flashlight, I look out the window to see clear water running off overboard the deck through the scuppers.
 It had already rained enough to clean the boat.
 I throw open the doors and dash outside, open the water tank fittings on the deck, and plug up the scuppers with towels.
-Now this water is running from the deck directly into our tanks, which are nearly empty.
+Now the water is running from the deck directly into our tanks, which are nearly empty.
 I have been waiting for this for a week now.
 The two tanks hold 100 gallon apiece, so it may take a while to fill them.
 It’s a steady rain.

 It’s interesting how we think differently when we need to collect or make everything.
 At home, water just comes out the tap.
 It’s measured in acre-feet, which is the amount of water that would flood an acre of land by 1 foot.
-Power simply comes into the house, allowing lights to stay on all night and the refrigerator making as much cold as you want.
+Power simply comes into the house through wires, allowing lights to stay on all night and the refrigerator making as much cold as you want.
 Even boating in Mexico, we could go to a dock and get water and fuel from hoses pumped directly into our tanks.
 We could plug in an extension cord and have virtually unlimited electrical power.
 Not anymore.

 With all this, we never seem to have enough power.
 We always run the refrigerator compressor or the watermaker when we have power, like when we’re motoring anyway or if we have a steady wind in the head chopper.
 The refrigerator doesn’t work like the one at home.
 I built this myself.
 It uses a compressor to pump seawater cooled refrigerant to a 2.5 gallon cold plate that’s in the icebox.
 The cold plate is filled with a special solution that freezes nicely as it cools, then melts nicely as it warms up, cooling the icebox.
 It takes a few hours to cool and freeze the cold plate, but it stays cold for a whole day.
-This way, I can run the system twice per day and keep it cold.
+This way, I can run the system twice per day when we have power and keep it cold when we don’t.
 The icebox is only 2 cubic feet and it’s heavily insulated.
 In it, we keep a dwindling supply of fresh dairy and meat, cool drinks, leftovers, and fresh fish.
 We have no freezer.
 Our refrigerator at home is much larger, includes a freezer, probably cycles 100 times per day, requiring a steady source of power.

 The reverse osmosis watermaker converts saltwater to freshwater.
 This is slow and power-hungry.
 The system creates about 1 gallon per hour and puts it into a 20-gallon drinking water tank.
 Recently, before the rain, we have also been using this water for washing since the big water tanks were low.
 We make and use a few gallons per day from this system, but we have been slowly emptying the big tanks for washing dishes, clothes, and ourselves.
 We will not have access to a dock with a hose on it until we get to Tahiti in 2 months.
 So we conserve and we try to collect the rain.